godofredoninja/simply/README.md

 - Related Articles (3 articles)
 - Video Post Format => add tag `#video-post-format`
 - Image post Format => add tag `#image-post-format`
-- 3 articles featured in the home page
 - 5 articles latest posts in the (author - tag) section sidebar
 - Previous and next button in the Post
 - Has button to save the link on facebook